Implementation Notes (flowlog.c)

 OR-parallelism (choicepoints)

-OR-parallelism runs independent alternative ranges concurrently:
+OR-parallelism runs independent alternative ranges concurrently (SECTION 21):

 Cancellation: